 A: We offer an initial telephone consultation at no charge.
 During that time, we listen as you outline your situation and offer you advice on whether you have an issue that requires legal representation.
 If you require our services, we will then discuss your options and our fee structure so that you can make an informed choice.

 Q: What is your fee structure?

 A: We offer a range of fee structures depending on the type of legal problem that you have.
 Generally, we require a retainer which is a deposit you make to our trust account.
 As we work on your file, we are able to deduct our legal fees and disbursements from that deposit.
 The size of the retainer that we request depends on the type of legal services you need and the specific facts of your case.

-Our legal fees are comprised of the work performed by our lawyers on an hourly basis as well as disbursements which include taxes, filing fees, long distance charges, photocopying charges, courier fees and other fees charged to us in working for you
+Our legal fees are comprised of the work performed by our lawyers on an hourly basis as well as disbursements, which include taxes, filing fees, long distance charges, photocopying charges, courier fees, and other fees charged to us in the course of our work for you.

 Q: What is a contingency fee?